Bam1010yod/TradingDashboard/project-status.md

 - Review the current project structure and state before suggesting new implementations
 - Suggest any necessary preparation steps before adding new features to avoid system errors
 - Remember I am not even a novice coder, so explain concepts very simply and proceed carefully
+- NEVER create code that bypasses MongoDB database access with mock data.
+The system must always use the real MongoDB database
+- If MongoDB connection issues occur, focus on fixing the connection rather than implementing workarounds
+- The MarketDataExporter indicator from NinjaTrader automatically writes data to a JSON file which is then read by the server and stored in MongoDB - maintain this flow in all modifications
+- Any temporary mock data or bypass code for testing must be clearly marked and include instructions for removing it once the real data access is working

 ## Post-Task Verification
 For each completed task: